nancypaucar/DH150-2020W/README.md

 Pros: Not cluttered with text

-Cons: Bad Background design, not minimalistic, pictures are distracting
+Cons: Bad Background design, not minimalistic, background pictures are distracting,

 Severity rating (2)